 You will be asked to choose up to three schools when you apply for a place for your child.
-We would urge you to use all your choices to maximise the chance of getting a school that you want.
+We urge you to use all your choices to maximise the chance of getting a school you want.
 Try to visit all the schools to get a sense of whether your child will be happy there.

 Types of school

 Find out about the different types of school in Oxfordshire.